cyverse-gis/suas-metadata/CalliopeAuth/README.md

-As of 2019 this part of Calliope is depreciated in lieu of [Calliope-Server](../Calliope-Server)
+As of 2019 this part of Calliope is depreciated in lieu of [Calliope-Server](../Calliope-Server).

+This material is being retained for posterity and disaster investigation...

 # Calliope Auth

 Calliope Auth is a backend program developed to assist an ElasticSearch index in the process of authenticating users through CyVerse.